Phonologist Interview Questions And Answers

 Phonologist Job Interview Questions Table of Contents:

-1 :: Tell me what is glottal stop?
+Read More3 :: What is glottal stop?

 a sound made by stopping air as it passes through your throat.
 In some varieties of spoken English a glottal stop is often used instead of a ‘t’ sound in the middle or at the end of a word.